chaos-mesh/website/docs/define-chaos-experiment-scope.md

 ### Physical Machine List Selector

 - Specifies the namespaces and list of the experiment's target `PhysicalMachines`.
 - Type of data: key-value pairs.
-The "keys" are the namespaces of the target `PhysicalMachine` and the "values" are the target `PhysicalMachine` list.
+The "keys" are the namespaces of the target `PhysicalMachine`, and the "values" are the target `PhysicalMachine` list.
-- If you have specified this selector, Chaos Mesh will **ignore** other configured selectors.
+- If you have specified this selector, Chaos Mesh **ignores** other configured selectors.

 :::note

-`PhysicalMachine` is a CRD(CustomResourcesDefinition) that represents a physical machine.
-Chaos Mesh uses [chaosctl](chaosctl-tool.md#generate-tls-certs-for-choasd) to create `PhysicalMachine` typically。
+`PhysicalMachine` is a CRD (CustomResourcesDefinition) that represents a physical machine.
+To create `PhysicalMachine`, Chaos Mesh uses [chaosctl](chaosctl-tool.md#generate-tls-certs-for-choasd).

 :::

-When you create the experiment using the YAML file, see the following example for selector configuration:
+When creating the experiment using the YAML file, you need to configure selectors.
+For example:

 ```yaml
 spec: